 - What makes your future customers tick?

-- And prove that there is a need for your product or service
+- Prove that there is a need for your product or service

-- Finally, what are the barriers to entry
+- Understand what are the barriers to entry are

 Some questions you could answer: